GoogleCloudPlatform/terraform-google-alloy-db/README.md

 ##
 This module handles Google Cloud Platform [AlloyDB](https://cloud.google.com/alloydb) cluster creation and configuration with Automated Backup Policy, Primary node instance and Read Node Pools.
-The resources that this module will create are:
+The resource/resources that this module will create are:

 - Creates an AlloyDB Cluster with/without automated backup policy
 - Creates a Primary Instance